 \subsubsection{Social Distancing:}

-We evaluate three social distancing options.
-In \textit{fully dense} seating, the default spacing for lecture halls pre-pandemic, students are distanced one foot apart from each other in the classroom.
-In \textit{moderately dense} seating, students are distanced three feet apart.
-In \textit{distanced} seating, students are seated six feet apart.
+We evaluated three social distancing options.
+In \textit{fully dense} seating, the default spacing for lecture halls pre-pandemic, students were distanced one foot apart from each other in the classroom.
+In \textit{moderately dense} seating, students were distanced three feet apart.
+In \textit{distanced} seating, students were seated six feet apart.
 This last configuration was used in the 2020-2021 academic year during the pandemic.